lasjen/author-ws-demo/README.md

 <master>insert the password from the "mvn -emp" command above</master>
 </settingsSecurity>
 ```
 Note!
-Remember to set the <master>XXX</master> to the encrypted password given by the "mvn -emp <password>" command.
+Remember to set the "master" tag to the encrypted password given by the "mvn -emp <password>" command.

 - Run the following to compile and deploy your application: